wp-plugins/yith-woocommerce-advanced-reviews/readme.txt

 = Configuration =

 YITH WooCommerce Advanced Reviews will add a new tab called "Advanced Reviews" inside the YIT Plugins menu item.
 There you are able to configure all plugin settings.

 1. Unzip the downloaded zip file.
 2. Upload the plugin folder into the `wp-content/plugins/` directory of your WordPress site.
 3. Activate `YITH WooCommerce Advanced Reviews` from Plugins page.

 == Screenshots ==

-1. This is the settings page for the plugin, you can find it inside the YIT Plugins menu item.
-You can configure what to show and some layout values.
+1. This is setting page for the plugin, you can find it in "YIT Plugins" menu item.
+There you can set what to show and configure layout.
 2. Submit form is extended to allow users to add a title and one or more attachments files.
-3. How an advanced review look like with additionals title and attachments thumbnail.
+3. This is how an advanced review with additional title and attached thumbnail looks like.
-4. Reviews summary is shown before the review list, showing statistics about the rating chosen by users submitting a review.
+4. Review summary is shown before review list.
+It displays statistics about the rating chosen by users submitting reviews.

 == Frequently Asked Questions ==

-* Can i upgrade free version plugin?
+* Can I upgrade free version plugin to premium?

-It's easy.Go to this page,purchase premium version and install it into your theme.
+Of course.
+It's easy.
+Go to this page, purchase premium version and install it into your theme.
 Activating the premium version, you will automatically deactivate the free one.

 * Do I lose the settings of the free version if I activate the premium one?

-No, the premium version will keep in memory your settings, unlocking new features.
+No, the premium version will keep in memory your settings, while new features will be unlocked.

-* Does the plugin provide a panel in the administration where you can write CSS code to modify the style?

-Is not possible, but in premium version there are many options for customize content in every detail .

 * Can i overwrite templates plugin?

-No, you can use only the original templates of the plugin and you can't overwrite them.
+Of course, you can overwrite templates and add features through the specific hook.

 == Changelog ==